codthathing/HNG-Internship/Stage 0 - Profile Card/README.md

 # Description
 - This is a stage 0 task of my HNG internship

-# Running Locally
+# Installation and Running Locally
+- Visit the Github repository link where the task folder is hosted.
+- Paste the the repo link to [Github Directory Downloader](https://download-directory.github.io/) to download the subdirectory zip file for this particular (Profile Card) task
-- Clone the github repository to your local machine
+- Extract the downloaded ZIP file to access the task files on your IDE (i.e VS Code)
-- Open the index HTML file on your browser
+- Open the index.html file in your browser to view the Profile Card

 # Usage
 - Use the TAB key to navigate between social links + ENTER key to visit the link